 Getting there: Penang has an international airport, with most flights arriving via Singapore or Kuala Lumpur.
 From the airport it’s a 30- to 40-minute Uber ride to the centre of George Town, or one hour to the beach resort area of Batu Ferringhi.
 As an added incentive to visit, citizens of several countries can enter Malaysia visa-free and stay for up to three months.

-Exploring the riverside in San Antonio, Texas, USA
+11. Exploring San Antonio, Texas, USA

 By Vikki Walton – connect with her at https://www.facebook.com/VikkiWaltonAuthor/